JadeGoat/sg_property_react/README.md

    b.
 Town

-3. Added Carpark location viewable by
+3. Added Transport (Carpark) viewable by

    a.
 Town

    ![Alt text](./images/sample_map_with_pins.png)

+4. Added Child/Elderly Care viewable by

+   a.
+Town